-Barbarian (2) – Believe it or not this multiclass can work very well if you’re using Strength as your attacking stat and go preferably five levels deep.
-You’ll get access to medium armor and shields, but more importantly you’ll gain Rage.
-One of the benefits of Rage is adding more damage to an offhand strike, I would generally recommend either a dual wielding or rapier and shield build with Barbarian.
-For subclass it really depends what you want, Bear totem will give you the most resilience, whilst Zealot will give you some damage to compensate for the lost Sneak attack dice.
-It’s important to realise you don’t need to use Rage in every combat, you’ll run out very quickly if you attempt this.
-Avoid this if you’re a traditional Dex based Rogue.
+Barbarian (2) – Believe it or not, this multiclass can work very well if you’re using Strength as your attacking stat and go preferably five levels deep.
+You’ll get access to medium armor and shields, but more importantly, you’ll gain Rage.
+One of the benefits of Rage is adding more damage to an offhand strike, I would generally recommend either a dual-wielding or rapier and shield build with Barbarian.
+For subclass it really depends on what you want, Bear totem will give you the most resilience, whilst Zealot will give you some damage to compensate for the lost Sneak attack dice.
+It’s important to realize you don’t need to use Rage in every combat, you’ll run out very quickly if you attempt this.
+Avoid this if you’re a traditional Dex-based Rogue.

 Bard (2) – This is a fantastic multiclass from a skill point of view, Jack of All Trades is a boost to the few skills you aren’t proficient in (and your initiative), whilst there’s opportunity for more Expertise.
 However I wouldn’t recommend dipping Bard on a Rogue, vice versa would be best, this is because a Bard really needs a high Cha modifier in order to get the most of their abilities, and maxing both Dex and Cha would be expensive.
 For subclasses the College of Swords is a great pick for a melee Rogue, offering a choice of Fighting Style, some Flourishes, and a great speed boost for Swashbucklers.

-Cleric (3) – The great thing about multiclassing into Cleric is that 13 Wis or higher is already desirable, and the choice of subclass at 1st level makes them extremely front loaded.
+Cleric (3) – The great thing about multiclassing into Cleric is that 13 Wis or higher is already desirable, and the choice of subclass at 1st level makes them extremely front-loaded.
 I would only dip 1-2 levels into Cleric, the second level only if you want a specific Channel Divinity option.
-For choice of subclass you should decide whether or not access to heavy armor is something you want, for most Rogues staying with just using studded leather and a shield would be better.
-Stand out subclass choices to dip are Life if you are looking to add a little healing to your repertoire, Forge if you want to make your own +1 item, or Twilight if you are interested in an initiative boost.
+For choice of a subclass, you should decide whether or not access to heavy armor is something you want, for most Rogues staying with just using studded leather and a shield would be better.
+Stand-out subclass choices to dip are Life if you are looking to add a little healing to your repertoire, Forge if you want to make your own +1 item, or Twilight if you are interested in an initiative boost.

 Sorcerer (4) – Sorcerer is a great dip class for a Rogue as, like a Cleric, they gain their subclass at 1st level, giving you the most bang for your gold piece.
-Charisma as a prerequisite isn’t bad, particularly for face and Swashbuckler Rogues, but I would recommend choosing spells which don’t require your spell casting modifier such as: Mage Hand, Booming Blade, Shield, and Absorb Elements.
-For subclasses I would recommend Draconic for the permanent Mage Armor equivalent unless you already have magic armor, or the Divine Soul for Favored by the Gods and access to either Healing Word or Cure Wounds.
+Charisma as a prerequisite isn’t bad, particularly for face and Swashbuckler Rogues, but I would recommend choosing spells that don’t require your spellcasting modifier such as Mage Hand, Booming Blade, Shield, and Absorb Elements.
+For subclasses, I would recommend Draconic for the permanent Mage Armor equivalent unless you already have magic armor, or the Divine Soul for Favored by the Gods and access to either Healing Word or Cure Wounds.
 One level of Sorcerer is enough unless you specifically want more spellcasting.